ux-at-icfnext/cleanSlate/_pages/about/how-to-implement-brand-style.md

 ```

 ### How to apply custom brand style:
-Select "brand" in theme drop-down.
+Select "Brand" in the theme drop-down menu.